GospelSounders/adventhymnals.old/03.church-hymnal/07.501-600/09.581-590/08.'Tis-So-Sweet-to-Trust-in-Jesus/docs.md

 title: 588.
 'Tis So Sweet to Trust in Jesus
 metadata:
     description:
-    keywords: Church Hymnal, 'Tis So Sweet to Trust in Jesus, &#039;Tis so sweet to trust in Jesus, Jesus, Jesus, how I trust Him
+    keywords: Church Hymnal, 'Tis So Sweet to Trust in Jesus, 'Tis so sweet to trust in Jesus, Jesus, Jesus, how I trust Him
     author: Brian Onang'o
 ---